intiface/intiface-tutorial/src/components/Welcome.md

 **Welcome to the Intiface Tutorial!**

-We'll be teaching you how to connect your sex toys to applications using Intiface, either as a desktop application or in a browser.
+We'll be teaching you how to connect your devices to applications using Intiface, either as a desktop application or in a browser.

 A quick guide to our icons: